shamique202/shamique202/README.md

 # About Me:

-🌱 I’m currently learning fullstack development
+🌱 I’m currently learning JavaScript, ReactJS, & Python

 💞 I’m looking to collaborate on frontend and backend development